Passing On: Plot

-Edwards is a teacher at a local girls' school.
+Edward is a teacher at a local girls' school.
 His mother’s death does not change much about his life - he remains as reclusive as he had been before she died.
 He spends most of his leisure time in the Britches, the wood that is part of the estate where he and Helen live.
 There he tends plants and watches birds.
 In the course of the book he is revealed to be homosexual, and Helen helps Edward through what seems to be a life crisis, thus reinforcing her own sense of self and strength.

 Helen and Edward live modestly.
 They only buy what they absolutely need; their lifestyle is rather old-fashioned.
 This is in stark contrast to the life their sister Louise and her husband Tom lead in London, who every once in a while drop in on Helen and Edward.
 Louise and Tom's problems are those typical of people that live in big cities: lack of time and psycho-somatic illnesses.
 Helen and Edward, by contrast, lead a calm, monotonous and rather rural life.

 Ron Paget, a wealthy builder who owns the yard next to the Britches, has spent years prodding first Dorothy, and then Helen and Edward to sell him their land.
 Like the other villagers, he cannot understand why they cling to an undeveloped plot of land rather than sell it to improve their lifestyle.
 Ron Paget's materialistic outlook and lack of regard for conservation reflects trends in modern British life which the Glovers resist.
 Although Dorothy's resistance seems to have stemmed from mere obstinacy, Edward's comes from a desperate desire to save the wildlife, and Helen's from respect for Edward's feelings.